lcp

 • Freezer: Up to two months, though some noodles may become soft or break apart upon reheating

-• Reheating: Microwave with a splash of water or use a pan on medium heat is better.
-Add more sauce if it looks dry.
+• Reheating: Microwaving with a splash of water or cooking in a pan over medium heat is better.
+Add more sauce if it looks dry

 Ready to Build Your Teriyaki Bowl?